From a Frontend Developer to a Product Manager

 A few years ago, back in 2017, together with a friend we decided to take the initiative, use our knowledge, and try to make something on our own.

 The story goes like this, we were in a bar at a table in a dark corner waiting to be served.
-Something that never happened but trigger our discussions that evolved into ideas about how to create a self-service solution for consumers avoiding long waits.
+Something that never happened but trigger our discussions that evolved into ideas about how to create a self-service solution for consumers to avoid long waits.

 Being a frontend developer myself and my friend a backend developer, helped us to create a nice initial balance that gradually evolved into what ServiteOnline currently is (unfortunately only available in Spanish at the moment, but don't worry we are growing 🚀).
 An eCommerce SAAS (software as a service) solution that helps stores to go digital in simple steps.